Mairi Gougeon: Junior minister

 She was appointed Minister for Rural Affairs and the Natural Environment in June 2018.
 In December 2020, she succeeded Joe FitzPatrick as Minister for Public Health and Sport after he had resigned due to an increase in drug deaths in Scotland.

 Cabinet Secretary for Rural Affairs and Islands

 At the May 2021 Scottish Parliament election, Gougeon was re-elected as the MSP for Angus North and Mearns.
 On 19 May 2021, she was promoted to the Scottish Cabinet, as Cabinet Secretary for Rural Affairs and Islands in Nicola Sturgeon's new government.

+On 14 March 2025, she announced she would stand down at the 2026 Scottish Parliament election.

 Personal life

 Gougeon married Paris-born Baptiste Gougeon in July 2017.